-3. FINANCIALISATION AND THE LABOUR SHARE: AN ECONOMIC MODELISATION
+3. FINANCIALIZATION AND NEOLIBERALISM AND THE LABOR SHARE: AN ECONOMIC MODELIZATION

-In the following we estimate an equation in which the labour share is a function of two different groups of variables.
-Firstly, we include four variables that are normally considered to be traditional explanations for the evolution of the labour share: lagged labour share, technological progress, globalisation, education and output growth.
-Secondly, as described previously, we incorporate four variables linked to the three channels related to the effects of financialisation on the labour share: financial activity, general government activity, 'shareholder value orientation' and trade unions.
+In the following we estimate an equation in which the labor share is a function of two different groups of variables.
+Firstly, we include four variables that are normally considered to be traditional explanations for the evolution of the labor share: lagged labor share, technological progress, globalization, education and output growth.
+Secondly, as described previously, we incorporate four variables linked to the three channels related to the effects of financialization and neoliberalism on the labor share: financial activity, general government activity, 'shareholder value orientation' and trade unions.

-Accordingly, our labour share equation takes the following form:
+Accordingly, our labor share equation takes the following form: